pauliacomi/pyGAPS/docs/manual/isotherm.rst

 Any internal change in the isotherm, such as changing the sample activation temperature, adding a new member in the data dictionary or converting/deleting the isotherm datapoints will lead to the id to be regenerated from the new data.
-This should be taken into account if writing a function that would modify a large number of isotherms or if repeteadly modifying each isotherm.
+This should be taken into account if writing a function that would modify a large number of isotherms or if repeatedly modifying each isotherm.
 It can be read directly from the isotherm but should never be directly modified.

 ::

     isotherm.id

 .. _isotherms-manual-methods:

 Isotherm methods
 ----------------

-A detailed explanation of each isotherm method is written in the docstrings and can be accessed in the reference.
+A detailed explanation of each isotherm method is written in the docstrings and can be accessed in the :ref:`reference <isotherms-ref>`.
 Only a general overview will be given here.

 Once an isotherm is created, the first thing most users will want would be to graph the data.
-The isotherm class contains a useful print_info() function which, if run in an interactive environment, will display the isotherm parameters, as well as a graph of the data.
+The isotherms class contains a useful print_info() function which will display the isotherm parameters, as well as a graph of the data.

 To access isotherm data, one of several functions can be used.
 First, the data() function returns all or a part of the internal pandas.DataFrame.
 This is generally not very useful for quick processing, therefore the data-specific functions can be used: pressure(), loading() and other_data().

 All data-specific functions can return either a pandas.Series object, or a numpy.array, depending on the parameters passed to it.
-Other optional parameters can specifiy the unit, the mode/basis, the branch the data is returned in as well as a particular pressure range if desired.
+Other optional parameters can specify the unit, the mode/basis, the branch the data is returned in as well as a particular pressure range if desired.

 The other_data function is built for accessing user-specific data stored in the isotherm object.
 Its use is